Báthory family

-The House of Báthory (Batory) was an old and powerful Hungarian noble family of the Gutkeled clan.
+The House of Báthory or Báthori (Batory) was an old and one of the most powerful Hungarian noble family founded by Briccius Bereck Báthory of the Gutkeled clan.
+The name means "of Bátor".
 The family rose to significant influence in Central Europe during the Late Middle Ages, holding high military, administrative and ecclesiastical positions in the Kingdom of Hungary.
-In the early modern period, the family produced several Princes of Transylvania and one King of Poland and Grand Duke of Lithuania (Stephen Báthory).
+In the early modern period, the family produced several Princes of Transylvania and one King of Poland and Grand Duke of Lithuania (Stephen (István) Báthory).

 Origins

 The Báthory family belonged to the Gutkeled, a clan of Hungarian Kingdom nobles, which traced its descent to the Swabian brothers Gut and Kelad, who immigrated into the Kingdom of Hungary from the castle Stof (probably Staufen im Breisgau or Hohenstaufen in Württemberg) during the reign of King Peter (reigned 1038–1046), who himself was partly of Venetian descent.